plone/training/mastering-plone/dexterity_2.rst

         brains = api.content.find(portal_type='talk')
         for brain in brains:
             if talks_url in brain.getURL():
-                # Skip if the talk is already somewhere inside the target-folder
+                # Skip if the talk is already somewhere inside the target folder
                 continue
             obj = brain.getObject()
             logger.info('Moving {} to {}'.format(